This post may contain affiliate links. Please see my disclosure policy for more details.

 You can’t tell from the picture below, but the lenticular backlit photographs actually look 3D and are really amazing to see up close.

-Things to Do in Canberra Day 3: Parliamentary Triangle: Parliament House, Portrait Gallery & National Gallery
+Day 3 Morning Itinerary: Parliamentary Triangle: Parliament House, Portrait Gallery & National Gallery

 If you look on a map of Canberra you’ll see the huge State Circle and Capital Circle just south of Lake Burley Griffin.
-In the centre of these lies Australian Parliament House, one of the most well known places to see in Canberra.
+In the centre of these lies Australian Parliament House.

 The area directly northeast of Parliament House, bound by Commonwealth Avenue and King Avenue, is Parliamentary Triangle, (aka Parliament Zone), where you’ll find lots of interesting Canberra attractions including two art galleries.